LeGai325/LeGai325.github.io/README.md

 ### Hi there 👋

-I am Le Gai, currently studying School of Cyber Engineering, **Xidian University**, majoring in cyber engineering, as an undergraduate.
+I am Le Gai, currently studying School of Cyber Engineering, **Xidian University**, majoring in Network Engineering, as an undergraduate.

 I will conduct my **PhD program** at the Institute for Network Sciences and Cyberspace(INSC), **Tsinghua University**.
 I am a member of the Network Architecture and Measurement Group, advised by **Assistant Research Professor Lin He**, and under the leadership of  **Prof. Ying Liu.**